The scoop on a Manatee County creamery's CBD infused treats

 “Business is very good.
 It’s exploding more than we ever imagined,” she said.

-Not only is Heavenly Hash Creamy a clever and catchy name, but to Scherer, it had a special meaning.
+Not only is Heavenly Hash Creamery a clever and catchy name, but to Scherer, it had a special meaning.

 “My husband died last September, and he was pretty entrepreneurial.
 So, I thought, ‘Oh he’s in heaven…heavenly hash… Heavenly Hash Creamery!’”
 Scherer explained.